MLBAMGames/go-mlbam-proxy/README.md

-# nhlproxy
+# mlbamproxy
-proxy for nhlgames
+proxy for mblgames and nhlgames